EDCD/EDMarketConnector/docs/Releasing.md

  auto-select some others).
 NB: If you have need to uninstall this it's "Windows Software Development Kit - Windows 10.0.19041.1" in "Apps & Features", *not* "Windows SDK AddOn".
-1. [Python](https://python.org): 32-bit version of Python 3.13 for Windows.
+3. [Python](https://python.org): 32-bit version of Python 3.13 for Windows.
  [v3.13.9](https://www.python.org/downloads/release/python-3139/) is the most recently tested version.
 You need the `Windows x86 executable installer` file, for the 32-bit version.
 Double-check the version against the `.python.version` file, as it should always contain the intended version.
-1. [py2exe](https://github.com/albertosottile/py2exe) - Now available via PyPi,
+4. [py2exe](https://github.com/albertosottile/py2exe) - Now available via PyPi,
  so will be picked up with the `pip install` below.
 Latest tested as per `requirements-dev.txt`.

-1. You'll now need to 'pip install' several python modules.
+5. You'll now need to 'pip install' several python modules.
     1. Ensure you have `pip` installed.
-If needs be see [Installing pip](https://pip.pypa.io/en/stable/installing/)
+For more information, see [Installing pip](https://pip.pypa.io/en/stable/installing/)
-    1. The easiest way is to utilise the `requirements-dev.txt` file:
+    2. The easiest way is to utilise the `requirements-dev.txt` file:
      `python -m pip install --user -r requirements-dev.txt`.
 This will install all dependencies plus anything required for development.
-    1. Else check the contents of both `requirements.txt` and `requirements-dev.txt`, and ensure the modules listed there are installed as per the version requirements.
+    3. Else check the contents of both `requirements.txt` and `requirements-dev.txt`, and ensure the modules listed there are installed as per the version requirements.

-If you are using different versions of any of these tools then please ensure that the paths where they're installed match the associated lines in `build.py`.  i.e. if you're using later Windows SDK kit you might need to edit the SDKPATH line.
+If you are using different versions of these tools then please ensure that the paths where they're installed match the associated lines in `build.py`.  i.e. if you're using later Windows SDK kit you might need to edit the SDKPATH line.

 # Version Strings

-This project now uses strict [Semantic Version](https://semver.org/#semantic-versioning-specification-semver) version strings.
+This project now uses strict [Semantic Version](https://semver.org/#semantic-versioning-specification-semver) strings.

 1. **Version strings should always be referred to as, e.g. `Major.Minor.Patch` not the old `A.BC` scheme, nor the pre-Semantic Version `A.B.C.D` scheme.**
-1. Any stable release should have a version of **only** `Major.Minor.Patch`, correctly incrementing depending on the changes since the last stable release.
+2. Any stable release should have a version of **only** `Major.Minor.Patch`, correctly incrementing depending on the changes since the last stable release.
-1. For any pre-release again increment the `Major.Minor.Patch` as fits the changes since the last *stable* release.
+3. For any pre-release again increment the `Major.Minor.Patch` as fits the changes since the last *stable* release.
-1. Any pre-release should have a <pre-release> component of either:
+4. Any pre-release should have a <pre-release> component of either:
     1. `-beta<serial>`, i.e. `-beta1`.
 This should be used when first asking
      a wider audience to test forthcoming changes.
-    1. `-rc<serial>`, i.e. `-rc1`.
+    2. `-rc<serial>`, i.e. `-rc1`.
 This is used when testing has shown this
      code should be ready for full release, but you want even wider testing.

     In both these cases simply increment `<serial>` for each new release.  *Do*